ikmb-denbi/genome-annotation/docs/installation.md

 In this case, when you run the pipeline add `-profile conda` (if in the IKMB) or `-profile conda_custom` (see below) to your command.

+However, please note that you will not be able to run the GenomeThreader part of the pipeline unless you make sure to provide this package some other way.

-Nextflow will install the environments with the necessary packages as it runs.
+Nextflow will install the environments with the necessary packages during pipeline start-up.

 ### B. Singularity